- Do not engage.

-Insulting engagement happens frequently.
-Good Digital Citizens don’t want problems as a matter of netiquette, but trolls do.
-Refrain from posting how you truly feel if it is insulting to others.
+Insulting engagement happens.
+Good Digital Citizens don’t want problems.
+Trolls do.
+So, refrain from posting how you truly feel if it is insulting to others.

-There are nice ways to share your opinion.
-Trolls usually do not get the message.
-Good users do.
+Then, there are nice ways to share opinions.
+However, trolls usually do not get the message.
+Accordingly, Good users do.

-We have a duty to be aware of social signals.
-Insults that result from online activity are not always what they seem.
-An insult to one person may not be to another.
-Communication can be taken out of context.
+Thus, a duty to be aware of social signals.
+Consequently, insults that result from online activity are not always what they seem.
+Given, an insult to me may not be to you.
+Can be taken out of context.

 An Internet flame is an insult.
 Flame wars are insulting threads.
 They denote poor communications skills and reflect on the family, upbringing, of the person using them.

-People who browse the internet looking for others to insult are known as trolls.
-Trolls post insults and other inflammatory material.
-Responding to it gives it influence in the community because references raise rankings.
+Browsing for people to insult is trolling.
+Trolls post insults.
+Responding gives influence in the community because references raise rankings.

-Any resort to conflict, defensive or argumentative statements, insults, violence, or ending communication, can be offensive.
+Any resort to conflict can be offensive. for example, defensive or argumentative statements, insults, violence, or ending communication.
 Thus, cyber bullying.
-Dialogue or discussion is a reasonable tactic for misunderstanding.
+Discussion is a reasonable for misunderstanding.

 Internet Cyber Bullying

-Some of us may be tempted to post flames.
-We can be popular without insulting others.
-Hurting others is not the answer to our own insecurities.
+Some may be tempted to post flames.
+We can be popular without insulting.
+Hurting others is not the answer to our insecurities.
 Genuine engagement is better than offensive behavior.

 It is proper netiquette to avoid inflammatory content, flames.
 We must refrain from intentionally offending each other.